 The PRO-325 and -350 used the F-11 chipset (as used in LSI-11/23 systems) to create a relatively compact single-board PDP-11 with up to 6 expansion slots of proprietary CTI (Computing Terminal Interconnect) bus using 90- pin ZIF connectors.
 The PRO family used RX50 floppies for storage; the PRO-325 had only floppies, the 350 and 380 also included an internal hard drive.
 Mainline PDP11s generally used separate serial terminals as console and display devices; the PRO family used in-built bit-mapped graphics to drive their combined console and display.
 All other I/O devices in the PRO family were also different (in most cases, radically different) from their counterparts on other PDP-11 models.
 For example, while the internal bus supported direct memory access (DMA), none of the available I/O devices used this feature.

-Our machine has a nmodel number of PC350-D and a serial number of WF012540
+Our machine has a model number of PC350-D.

 Other Systems Related To Digital Professional 350-D: